For frequently asked questions regarding our Credit Recovery program, visit the Credit Recovery FAQs

 You don't have to, but many subjects are covered through a sequence of courses.
 Let's use math as an example.
 Some students will start with Refresher Math, move on to Algebra 1, then on to Geometry, then on to Algebra 2, etc. Students move through courses at their own speed, and then go on to the next level when they're ready.
 All Keystone courses are designed to balance the introduction of new information with the repetition of learned information.

 High school students can choose between online and correspondence format.
 What is the difference?

-Either format will provide the student with a sound, accredited, self-directed program of study that helps them achieve their potential.
+Both formats are student centered and offer a sound, accredited, self-directed program that helps student reach their potential.

 Do you offer correspondence courses for middle school students?